TafveezA/Xelsiorbetav1.0/README.md

 Usage intructions will be released soon.

 ## Architecture
-Explain the architecture of Xelsior DEX, detailing how the frontend, backend, and crypto exchange engine work together to create a seamless trading experience.
+ The frontend, backend, and crypto exchange engine work together to create a seamless trading experience.

 ## Contributing
 We welcome contributions from the community.
 Please refer to our Contributing Guidelines for more information on how to contribute to Xelsior DEX.